 The Full Story

 Now there is a second way to get help in a poison emergency.
-Besides calling the 24/7 Poison Control hotline at 1-800-222-1222, you can now use an iPhone, iPad, Android device, or your web browser to evaluate an unintentional poisoning. webPOISONCONTROL asks simple questions to determine the danger of a swallowed substance before symptoms develop.
-Questions include the substance name, amount swallowed, age, weight, and time since exposure.
+Besides calling the 24/7 Poison Control hotline at 1-800-222-1222, you can now use an iPhone, iPad, Android device, or your web browser to evaluate an unintentional poisoning. webPOISONCONTROL asks simple questions to determine the danger of being exposed to a product or substance.
+Questions include the substance name, amount, age, weight, and time since exposure.
 Just like calling 1-800-222-1222, all information you provide to webPOISONCONTROL is kept confidential.

 A recent study in the American Journal of Emergency Medicine found that webPOISONCONTROL augments traditional poison control services.
 More than 91% of its users found the tool quick and easy to use.
 Feedback survey results indicate the reasons why people are using the tool vary: some are embarrassed to call or fear being judged, while others feel that an app is more convenient and faster than calling a hotline.
 But everyone should know that it’s always okay to call Poison Control (1-800-222-1222).